 We will elect to treat each REMIC Pool as a REMIC under the Internal Revenue Code of 1986, as amended (the "Code").
-The Guaranteed Certificates will represent ownership of the "regular interests" in the Class A

-Certificate REMIC Pool and certain other rights.
-Each of the Class R, Class RS and RA Certificates constitutes the "residual interest" in the Upper-Tier REMIC Pool, the Lower-Tier REMIC Pool and Class A Certificate REMIC Pool, respectively.
+The Class A-1 and Class A-2 Certificates will represent ownership of the "regular interests" in the Class AF Certificate REMIC Pool and certain other rights.
+Each of the Class R, Class RS and RA Certificates constitutes the "residual interest" in the Upper-Tier REMIC Pool, the Lower-Tier REMIC Pool and Class AF Certificate REMIC Pool, respectively.
 In general, regular interests in a REMIC are taxed as debt instruments for U.S. federal income tax purposes under the Code.

-If any portion of the Class Coupon received with respect to a Class of Guaranteed Certificates consists of a Senior Additional Portion, such amount will be treated as received from one or more Subordinate Certificates from amounts otherwise distributable to such Class in respect of a notional principal contract.
-Each holder of a Guaranteed Certificate that may be entitled to receive such Senior Additional Portion in respect of a notional principal contract must allocate basis between the REMIC regular interest corresponding to the Certificate and the right to receive payments under the related notional principal contract or contracts based on relative fair market values.
+If any portion of the Class Coupon received with respect to a Class of Guaranteed Certificates consists of a Senior Additional Portion, such amount will be treated as having been received in respect of a notional principal contract from amounts otherwise distributable to the holders of one or more Subordinate Certificates.
+Each holder of a Guaranteed Certificate that may be entitled to receive such Senior Additional Portion in respect of a notional principal contract must allocate basis between the REMIC regular interest corresponding to such Certificate and the right to receive payments under the related notional principal contract or contracts based on relative fair market values.

-The Class A Certificate REMIC Pool regular interests corresponding to the Class A-1 and Class A-2 Certificates may be treated as issued with original issue discount ("OID") or premium for U.S. federal income tax purposes depending on, among other things, the portion of the purchase price allocable to the right to receive such Senior Additional Portion.
+The Class AF Certificate REMIC Pool regular interests corresponding to the Class A-1 and Class A-2 Certificates may be treated as issued with original issue discount ("OID") or premium for U.S. federal income tax purposes depending on, among other things, the portion of the purchase price allocable to the right to receive such Senior Additional Portion.
 Holders of Certificates should consult their tax advisors regarding the U.S. federal income tax consequences of purchasing, owning and disposing of Certificates.